 What Is Whole Life Insurance?

-Whole life insurance offers you coverage for life.
+While term life insurance offers coverage during a specified period of time (or “term”), whole life insurance offers you coverage for life.
 It’s permanent.

 Your beneficiary will receive a payout when, not if, you die.
-Keep in mind you must pay the fixed-price monthly premium as long as you live.
+Keep in mind you must pay the fixed-price monthly premium payment as long as you live.

 Like term life insurance, you and your insurance company will need to agree on the amount your beneficiary will receive when you die.